The rise and fall of ancient Athens

 The league was originally formed to free Greece from Persian rule, but it soon became clear that the league had another purpose.

-The Athenians used the league to build up their own power and influence.
-They did this by using the league's funds to build a massive navy, which they used to control the seas around Greece.
+The Athenians utilized the league to build up their own power and influence.
+They did this by drawing upon the league's funds to build a massive navy, which they used to control the seas around Greece.

 By 470 BC, Athens was the greatest sea power in Greece.